Firobe/Boblang/README.md

 An implementation of FPC (PCF + recursive types) by value, with a encoding of by name thanks to a computation/value modality.

-Written after following a lecture of Robert "Bob" Haper in OPLSS 2019.
+Written after following a lecture of Robert "Bob" Harper in OPLSS 2019.

 ## Language features